A nearly pristine star from the Large Magellanic Cloud

 The detailed chemical abundances of the most metal-poor stars can be linked back to the properties of metal-free Population~III stars through supernova nucleosynthesis models\cite{Bromm2009,Frebel2015,Klessen2023}. \umpstar is an especially clean probe of Population~III, as its distant halo orbit completely precludes significant surface contamination from the interstellar medium\cite{Frebel2009,Shen2017} and its large convective envelope removes any diffusive settling effects.
 Figure~\ref{fig:popiii} shows the result of a fit to the detailed elemental composition of \umpstar using theoretical metal-free supernova yields\cite{Heger2010} (see Methods).
+Stringent upper limits are placed on the neutron-capture elements (\ref{fig:boxplot}) but not used in the fit.
 Overall, this star is best explained by a $30~M_\odot$ progenitor star and a high explosion energy around $5 \times 10^{51}$ erg.
-A weighted average and standard deviation gives $M_{\rm prog} = 29.0 \pm 3.4 M_\odot$ and $E_{\rm expl} = 4.9 \pm 1.6 \times 10^{51}$\,erg (see Methods).
+A weighted average and standard deviation gives $M_{\rm prog} = 27.0 \pm 3.9 M_\odot$ and $E_{\rm expl} = 6.0 \pm 2.6 \times 10^{51}$\,erg (see Methods).
 Leave-one-element-out tests show that the initial mass fit is driven by the C upper limit (ruling out models around $10-15 M_\odot$) and Na and Mg (shifting the best fit mass up from 25$M_\odot$ to 30$M_\odot$).
 Elements affecting the explosion energy are Ca and Mn (ruling out the $10^{52}$ erg models) and Co (preferring models $>3 \times 10^{51}$ erg).

 As the two most metal-poor stars known, it is worth comparing the Population~III progenitors for \umpstar with \caffaustar. \caffaustar has a Population~III progenitor with low initial mass $10-20 M_\odot$\cite{Lagae2023} and a low explosion energy ${\lesssim} 1.5 \times 10^{51}$ erg, while \umpstar has a Population~III progenitor with much higher initial mass $25-35 M_\odot$ and a high explosion energy ${\gtrsim} 5 \times 10^{51}$ erg.
 These two stars originate in clearly different environments.
 We speculate that this could be an early indication of environment dependence in Population~III star formation, a scenario known as Population~III.2\cite{Johnson2006,McKee2008}.
 The LMC forms several comoving megaparsecs away from the proto-Milky Way\cite{Chiti2024}, close enough for radiative feedback but not chemical feedback\cite{Madau2001}.
 Thus, its Population~III star formation could be affected by Lyman Werner or ionizing radiation from the proto-Milky Way, which in turn may change the Population~III initial mass function\cite{Bromm2009,Clark2011,Klessen2023}.
 However, many more similarly metal-poor stars will need to be found in different environments to test this hypothesis.